brycewray/hugo-site/content/posts/2019/11/mixed-nuts-2019-11.md

 There must be times when the wonderful folks at Literature and Latte wish they could go back in time and never make either Windows or iOS versions of Scrivener.
 Money aside, some things are simply not worth the angst.

-*One wonders: if luxury cars' TV ads* stopped *showing them doing crazy high-speed maneuvers, would this keep their typical drivers from being such tailgating, lane-jumping[^BMWjoke], rules- and laws-flouting jerks?*
+*One wonders: if luxury cars’ TV ads* stopped *showing them doing crazy high-speed maneuvers, would this keep their typical drivers from being such tailgating, lane-jumping[^BMWjoke], rules- and laws-flouting jerks?*

 [^BMWjoke]: Old joke&nbsp;.&nbsp;.&nbsp;. **Q**:&nbsp;What's the most unnecessary job on Earth? **A**:&nbsp;Installing turn signals on BMWs.